rishiraj/random/efficient_rag.md

 ### 1. Data Extraction with Robust Extractors

 The first step in Indexify's pipeline is to extract data from various sources like PDF files, or text documents.
-Unstructured data poses a significant challenge, so we have developed a fast real-time extraction engine and a collection of robust pre-built extractors.
+Unstructured data poses a significant challenge, so we have developed a fast real-time extraction engine and a collection of robust pre-built extractors such as [Marker](https://github.com/VikParuchuri/marker).

-One notable integration in our pipeline is Vik Paruchuri's Marker, a powerful tool for extracting structured data from unstructured sources.
-By leveraging Marker, we ensure that we can comprehensively extract text data from a wide range of documents, providing a solid foundation for the subsequent steps in our pipeline.

-### 2. Intelligent Text Restructuring with Gemini 1.5 Flash LLM
+### 2. Text Restructuring with Gemini 1.5 Flash LLM

 The extracted text requires restructuring to enhance processing and retrieval efficiency.Indexify leverages Google's recently unveiled state-of-the-art Gemini 1.5 Flash LLM.
 The Gemini 1.5 Flash LLM boasts an impressive 2M context length, making it ideal for processing large mixed-context texts.
 By harnessing the power of this advanced language model, we can intelligently restructure the entire text of a document to group sentences from similar topics together.